Requirements for public apps on Shopify

 Apps that no longer reflect the original core functionality submitted to the App Store will be re-evaluated and will need to be resubmitted for a full App review.

 - To be published in the Shopify App Store, your app must not reduce Lighthouse performance scores by more than 10%.
 Submissions are evaluated based on this criteria, using the testing methodology outlined in the section below.

 - The performance ratio score that you’ve calculated should be included in section G. Testing Instructions in your submission form.
 Please provide a screenshot of your results.
 This information must be provided to our App Review Specialist prior to the review process.

 B. Testing methodology

 The tool used by Shopify to test app performance is Lighthouse.
 Lighthouse is an open-source, automated tool for improving the quality of web pages.
-Lighthouse is available in the Developer Tools panel of Google Chrome, so you can test your application directly in the browser.
+It's available in the Developer Tools panel of Google Chrome, so you can test your app directly in the browser.

 To test your application in Google Chrome: